JolomiTee/JS-Text-Editor/README.md

 # JS-Text-Editor
-### This is a simple functional text editor which simulates an actual test editor.
+### This is a simple functional text editor which simulates an actual text editor.
 ### Live link :